jobert21/storage-cli/README.md

 # storage-cli

-CLI tool for uploading, deleting, and listing files in Azure Blob Storage.
+CLI tool for uploading, deleting, and listing files in Cloud Storage.

 ## Build